Alexander-Panin/pocket-money/README.md

 6. html template/class namespaces naming
 7. css sticky element (stick to parent)
 8. rust data layer: list(append) and model(save, fetch)
+8a. localStorage data format (e.g. csv and how to save vector)
 9.  ts ctor/dtor helps with subscribing and rendering 9a. problems with state - e.g. current row for popup
 10. rust file server (static) and plus some rest api
 11. manifist.json